allenwang-git/MiLAB-Cheetah-Software/README.md

 Upper link | 0.3   | 1.598
 Lower link | 0.34  | 0.363

 * The Milab Robot model in simulator needs to use at least 5 kinds and totally 13 pieces of mesh parts, because our robot's upper link is mirror symmetrical.
+Noted that the MIT cheetah robots only use 4 kinds of mesh parts.

 ## Coordinate Definition
 * The coordinate definition and the zero degrees position of each joint are shown as below.